 - Medical Payments to Others

-- Additional Living Expenses — the actual loss you end up paying to find a place to live while your insured apartment is being repaired or is unlivable due to a claim Read about John and how this coverage helped him maintain his independence in point number 5.
+- Additional Living Expenses — the actual loss you end up paying for a place to live while your insured apartment is being repaired or is unlivable due to a claim Read about John and how this coverage helped him maintain his independence in point number 5.

 How Renters Insurance Insures Personal Property and Other Stuff

-Some people underestimate the value of their contents, or things they have in their home, but even with a minimalist lifestyle, you may not be filling your home with lots of junk, but you may have certain special items and things, including those related to hobbies or collections that you've taken the time to be selective about having.
+Some people underestimate the value of their contents or things they have in their home, but even with a minimalist lifestyle, you will have certain special items and things, including those related to hobbies or collections that you've taken the time to be selective about having.

-In case you're wondering how much renters insurance costs, we've also put together the information you need at the end of this article along with what premium differences might mean, and why you'll want to shop around, in brief though, you can expect to pay about $15-20 a month for basic starters rental insurance.
-Read more about the details below, once we've gone through how renters insurance can benefit you.
+In case you're wondering how much renters insurance costs, we've also put together the information you need at the end of this article and why you'll want to shop around, in general, you can expect to pay about $15-20 a month for basic starters rental insurance.

 According to a recent survey, 61 percent of 18-29 year olds don't purchase renters insurance because they think that they live in a secure property.

 Security Isn't the Only Reason for Insurance Claims